How to Buy a Home If You Don't Qualify For a Mortgage

 Common or Traditional Ways Around Financial Obstacles to Buying a Home

-If you're not able to qualify for a mortgage on your own, you're not alone.
+You're not alone if you cannot qualify for a mortgage on your own.

 It's a common scenario many would-be homeowners face.
-However, many people take these common steps to getting around their financial hurdles.
+However, many people take these everyday steps to overcome financial hurdles.

 Here are some of the most common methods.